Mass-type invariants in the presence of a cosmological constant: Introduction and statement of the main results.

 It is also interesting to study the behavior of the structural coefficients $\lambda_p$ and $\mu_p$ in the limit as $p \to 1^+$.
 Indeed, in Lemmas~\ref{le:eallalambda} and~\ref{mupi}, we will prove that

 as $p\to 1^+$, where we set

-Note that $T_\Lambda$ coincides both with the maximal existence time and with the first contact time of the model IMCF, namely the IMCF starting from the north pole of the standard sphere of radius $R_\Lambda$ and having the equator as an outer obstacle.
-The behavior of the structural coefficients, as $p \to 1^+$, makes it possible to identify a formal limit of the monotone quantities toward the Hawking mass.
+Note that $T_\Lambda$ coincides both with the maximal existence time and with the first contact time of the model IMCF, namely the IMCF starting from the north pole $N$ of the standard sphere of radius $R_\Lambda$ and having the equator as an outer obstacle.
+Indeed, the model solution is explicitly given by $w_N= 2 \log r$ in this framework.
+The behavior of the structural coefficients, as $p \to 1^+$, makes it possible to identify a formal limit of the monotone quantities $\mmp_\Lambda (x,t)$ toward the Hawking mass.
 In fact, assuming that the $p$‑IMCF $w_x^{(p)}$ converge to an IMCF with obstacle $w_x^{(1)}$ in a way that is strong enough to justify the convergence of the areas of the level sets and of suitable integral norms of the gradients, we would obtain the following limit for small enough $t < T_\Lambda$:

 as $|\na w_1| =\HHH$ for the IMCF and, according to our normalization, $|\Sigma_{x,t}^{(1)}| = 4 \pi e^t$, if $t$ is not too large.
 We conjecture that this formal limit can be rigorously justified for almost every time in the range $(-\infty, T_\Lambda)$ smaller than the first contact time